 If the person referring is unsure whether to refer the child/young person for counselling, it may be helpful to discuss concerns with a counsellor in order to clarify the most appropriate way forward.
 However, this should be done in conjunction with the child/young person.

 Referrals will be added to the waiting list, and counselling will be offered on date order.
-For students who want to explore what counselling has to offer or meet the counsellor they can come along to the lunchtime drop-in, currently Tuesday and Thursday.
+For students who want to explore what counselling has to offer or meet the counsellor they can come along to the lunchtime drop-in, at 12:30 every day.

 When working with secondary school-age children and young people, it is not necessary to get parental or carer consent as long as the young person is deemed to be ‘Gillick’ competent.
 Whilst it is important to work in partnership with parents and carers, this should not impinge on the confidential nature of the counselling sessions.